Things to Do in Positano, Italy – Nel Blu Dipinto di Blu

 Before we left, I changed into something nicer for Happy Hour!
 I brought my Hipknoties Multiway Garment and created a chic cocktail look!
 You can see more photos of my dress I created including a 15% coupon code here.
 We walked back in the curvey roads because we didn’t want to pay for taxi ride.
 The taxi driver that recommended us lunch in my earlier post saw us and picked us up and said get in! took us back to that area and said “you owe me for the ride!
 Enjoy your stay! ” How cool was that especially because his taxi was a fancy unmarked white Mercedes and to get dropped off in front of a little crowd…priceless!
 BEST DAY EVER!!
 So then we made our way to Franco’s Bar – the bar that is part of the Hotel Le Sirenuse!
 Definitely check out my review with photos and videos here!
 It was the best Happy Hour ever!

 We also discovered a new viewpoint in Positano that was absolutely beautiful!
 We did not venture out this area last year!
 It was a different angle of Positano and we were pretty high up!
 To get there you have to walk up at an incline!
 It is about a 15-20 minute from the area near Franco’s Bar.
 The view is definitely something to see!
 After taking a few photos, we went to a bus stop and took the bus back to Amalfi.
 The last ferries back to Amalfi usually departs at 6pm.
 We wanted to stay in Positano as long as possible.

 Thank you for reading and reliving this journey with me!
+For info on tours to do while in Positano click here!
 I love Positano and I am sure you will love it too!
 Check out Part 4 and finale of my Amalfi Coast Travel Experience where I will be featuring the famous Island of Capri!